 The ADL New York/New Jersey Region’s Internship Program provides professional development training for college and graduate school students seeking real-life experience in the non-profit sector.
 It is an unpaid internship with the opportunity to receive college credit and/or community service credit.

-At this time we are currently not accepting applications for Summer 2020.
+At this time we are currently only accepting applications for Education Interns.

 Regional Operations Internship:

 – Shadow the respective manager and designated colleague(s) to gain a real-world work experience and a greater understanding of ADL’s work related to combating antisemitism, building interfaith partnerships and various initiatives with members of the law enforcement community.

 – Read print and electronic media outlets connected to ADL’s mission.

 – Under direct supervision, conduct research, prepare memos and letters and draft meeting minutes in order to gain experience in the implementation of community service work.